Umuzi-org/Hlulani-ruddy-nkwinika/important.md

-It's important to fully understand the work bacause i want to produce higher quality results.
+It is important to fully understand the work because Understanding the work allows you to produce higher quality results.
+When you rush through tasks without fully comprehending them, you're more likely to make mistakes or produce subpar work.
+Taking the time to understand the task thoroughly ensures that you can deliver outputs that meet the required standards.